toa-io/toa/documentation/contributing/cycle.md

 Create or update User Manual.
 Form of this documentation part depends on type of software being developed.
 In can be end-user manual, public API reference, interface of the library, etc.

+The creation of the user manual is a crucial part of the Cycle.
+Note that at this point a concrete solution is yet to be found, thus an author of the manual **is not bound to the upcoming implementation complexity**.

+Designing an end-user application interface without regard to the complexity of the implementation is a key to producing *simple software*.
+Thus, the end goal of writing user manual is to produce a software that doesn't need a manual.

 ### Scenarios